urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 ...(what to do if the poke failed)...
 ```

-Finally, you can produce any `card`s and modified agent state as appropriate and
-return the `(quip card _this)`.
+Finally, you can produce the `(quip card _this)`.

 ## Example

-We're going to look at a couple of agents, to demonstrate both sending and receiving pokes.
+We're going to look at a couple of agents to demonstrate both sending and
+receiving pokes.
 Here's the first, an agent that receives pokes:

 ### `pokeme.hoon`